Carrots Make the Best Dog Treats Here’s Why (and How to Make Them)

 #9: Cheesy Baked Dog Biscuits (The Crumbly, Golden Kind Your Pup Goes Feral For)

-You know that moment when your golden is just staring at you while you eat?
-Like, full eye contact, no blinking, one paw slowly creeping onto your knee?
-That’s exactly the energy that made me start baking my own dog treats.
-And honestly?
-Best decision I ever made.
+I’m sure you’ve all experienced that moment when your golden is just staring at you while you eat.
+Eyes glued to you, no blinking, and one paw slowly creeping onto your knee.
+I knew that was the energy I wanted when I started baking my own dog treats, and I’m so happy I did!

-These cheesy biscuits smell like cheddar crackers fresh out of the oven — and your dog will lose her mind over them.
+These cheesy biscuits smell like cheddar crackers straight out of the oven and your dog will lose her mind over them.

 Ingredients: